andrewbutterfield/rtems-docs/eng/fv/appendix-fv.rst

 Other refactoring would extract the common model material out, to be put into files that could be included.
-This includes the binary semaphore models, and the parts modelling preemption and waiting while blocked
+This includes the binary semaphore models, and the parts modelling preemption and waiting while blocked.

 Test Code Refactoring
 ^^^^^^^^^^^^^^^^^^^^^